The Ultimate Google Remarketing Guide

 As with any email campaign, you’ll want to do A/B testing for every element of your re-engagement email campaign content, as well as the timing and frequency.

 Let’s assume your email campaign was successful, and some of your customers are re-engaged.
-Add these people to a list where you’ll send them tailored emails that lead them to convert and buy rather than just remaining on your general subscriber list.
+Add these people to a list where you’ll send them tailored emails that lead them to convert and buy rather than just leaving them on your general subscriber list.